 Does your 2017 plan year include some new options that may be at risk of being underutilized?
 If your plan includes some form of telemedicine, continue to promote it throughout the organization.
 Consider setting up a private space to allow employees to utilize telemedicine resources from work.
 Post flyers promoting the program in break rooms, etc., and invite employees to share high-level stories (within the bounds of HIPAA) about their own positive experiences.
 When offering a wellness benefit such as a gym membership or activity tracker, use social platforms to motivate employees to use these benefits.

 Communication is key

 Don’t underestimate the importance of frequent employee benefits communications and communicate across a variety of channel.
 Graphics and other visual aids can be helpful in communicating complex aspects of a plan.
-Successful communication should go beyond informing employees of the facets of plans to underscore the value of the benefits your organisation is providing.
-Most carriers will have a variety of education materials to share as well as tips on encourageing adoption of various benefits.
+Successful communication should go beyond informing employees of the facets of plans to underscore the value of the benefits your organization is providing.
+Most carriers will have a variety of education materials to share as well as tips on encouraging adoption of various benefits.

 Foster a culture that ensures employees feel comfortable approaching HR with their benefits questions.
 An open door policy may pave the way to identifying a common misconception about a new plan that once addressed, will help clear the confusion for many others.

 As your employees adjust to new benefit plans in 2017, be proactive in providing the education, tools and support they’ll need to make the best choices for their personal and financial health.